danabr75/rails_json_serializer/README.md

 module UserSerializer
   include ApplicationSerializer

-  # This method will automatically be included in the module, but you can override it here.
+  # This method will automatically be included in the module, via the ApplicationSerializer, but you can override it here.
   def serializer_query options = {}
     {
       :include => {